-In the app, patients report their symptoms according to the Common Terminology Criteria for Adverse Events (CTCAE), the standard classification used by oncologists.
-As more data is inputted over time, the app analyzes side effects to identify patterns in the cycle and predict future side effects.
+In our app, patients report their symptoms according to the Common Terminology Criteria for Adverse Events (CTCAE), the standard classification used by oncologists.
+As more data is inputted over time, the app analyzes these self-reported side effects to identify patterns in the cycle and predict future side effects.
 Infusion encourages dialogue between patients and their doctors by taking the pressure away from self-reporting, as well as providing a more accurate log of symptoms and side effects.

-In our interviews with clinicians and patient advocates, we found that some regimens allowed for flexibility—clinicians were able to reschedule infusions to ensure that patients would recover in time for special events, like graduations and weddings.
+In our interviews with clinicians and patient advocates, we discovered that some regimens are flexible—clinicians were able to reschedule infusions to ensure that patients would have enough recovery time to attend events with set dates, like graduations and weddings.
 Still, patients don't always know or take advantage of this.
 As a typical Infusion user continues to self-report their side effects mapped against their current regimen, the app optimizes a patient's infusion schedule to position severe side effects away from special events and key dates.

-Our approach starts with the patients—we interviewed patient advocates and physicians and combed through reviews of chemotherapy, cancer, and other health-related apps to understand why current apps on the market weren't effective.
+Our approach started with the patients.
+We spoke with patient advocates and combed through reviews of chemotherapy, cancer, and other health-related apps to understand why current apps on the market weren't effective.
 Many apps functioned as logs for people to record their side effects; others offered helpful educational resources about general care.
 We differentiated Infusion from already existing apps by taking patient experience into account, and tailored our app to meet their unique lives.

 We found that inputting data can quickly become a chore when users are nauseous or tired.
 Additionally, many patients werem't sure whether certain symptoms warranted mention.
 I designed a submission form that targeted both demographics—patients looking to quickly, and seamlessly, record their data, and patients who want to better understand the side effects that come with chemotherapy.